 Section 149(8) read with Schedule IV of the Act requires the Independent Directors of the Company to hold at least one meeting in a Financial Year, without the attendance of non-independent directors and members of management.
 The Independent Directors of the Company met once i.e. on March 20, 2023 during the year under review, pursuant to the provisions of the Act and the Listing Regulations.
-The leading Independent Director of aforesaid Meeting of Independent Directors was Mr Mohan Vasant Tanksale.
+The leading Independent Directors was Mr Mohan Vasant Tanksale.